TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: Design Goals and Principles

-\item \emph{Make element categories perceptually different}: Visual diagrams map certain types of elements (e.g., vertices, links and names in a network structure) to specific visual elements (e.g., red square boxes, arrows between boxes and text).
+\item[DP2:] \emph{Make Element Categories Perceptually Different}: Visual diagrams map certain types of elements (e.g., vertices, links and names in a network structure) to specific visual elements (e.g., red square boxes, arrows between boxes and text).
 An important, but often implicit, characteristic of these mappings is that elements are easily distinguishable from each other~\cite{Kosslyn_1989}.
 For example, nodes are immediately distinguishable from other elements such as labels or connections.
-Unlike in visual diagrams, where a long history of conventional mappings exist, other modalities require a careful consideration of how to select representations in the output space (in our case, sounds) that are fast and clearly distinguishable from each other~\cite{Chundury_Patnaik_Reyazuddin_Tang_Lazar_Elmqvist_2022}.
-We pay specific attention to the distinguishability and consistency of the mapping between objects and actions in the interface and sounds.
+Unlike in visual diagrams, where a long history of conventional mappings exists, other modalities require careful selection of representations in the output space (in our case, sounds) that are fast and clearly distinguishable from each other~\cite{Chundury_Patnaik_Reyazuddin_Tang_Lazar_Elmqvist_2022}.
+This works towards achieving quicker and more efficient understanding [\textbf{L5}].

-\item \emph{Support Multiple Levels of Information Access}: Our preliminary interviews showed that there are diverse motives for people to access diagrams and varying circumstances in which they do so.
-For example, sometimes one might want to gauge how much information there is in a diagram (e.g., to decide whether to study it in more detail later).
-In other circumstances, the structure of the diagram is most important, whereas at other times the specific details are crucial.
-To successfully support people's varied motives and circumstances (informed by the formative study findings), the design needs to implement several forms of access to information, including summaries, overviews, finding and navigation.
+\item[DP3:] \emph{Support Multiple Levels of Information Access}: Our interviews showed that people have diverse varying circumstances and motives to access diagrams.
+For example, sometimes one wants to gauge the amount of information in a diagram (e.g., to decide whether to study it in more detail later).
+In some cases, the structure of the diagram is most important, whereas sometimes the specific details are crucial.
+To support people's varied motives and circumstances, the design needs to implement multiple forms of access to information [\textbf{L4}], including summaries, overviews, finding and navigation, thereby allowing BLV people to choose the level of detail and granularity.
 As we have seen in Section~\ref{sec:related_work}, most existing systems do not provide comprehensive coverage for the variety of actions necessary in a wide variety of scenarios.